 Millions of people ride trains in the United States on a daily basis.
 Although railroad accidents are not that common, they do occur.
 And when they do, the outcome can be catastrophic.
 The Bureau of Transportation Statistics (BTS) reports that hundreds of passengers die each year from railroad accidents.

-At Harvey L. Walner & Associates, Ltd., our attorneys pride themselves on giving 100 percent of their legal knowledge and skills to obtain justice for clients who have been injured or have lost a loved one in a tragic train accident.
+At Harvey L. Walner & Associates, Ltd., our Chicago railroad accident lawyers pride themselves on giving 100 percent of their legal knowledge and skills to obtain justice for clients who have been injured or have lost a loved one in a tragic train accident.
 We work for you, not just your claim.

 Reasons for Railroad Accidents